GenoML/old_genoml_site/docs/roadmap.md

 ---
 id: roadmap
-title: Roadmap to the Future
+title: Roadmap
 ---

+## Update 03/20/19
+These are some of the problems and features we have planned for GenoML v2.

+## Problems
+- Moving everything to Python

+## Features
-Adding Pre-trained models
+- Adding Pre-trained models